PolarisJunior/ml-server/README.md

 Lastly, the data to be processed is simply a sequence of 4 byte floats.
 The data will be interpreted and processed by the server based on the arguments previously provided.
 For example, ML typically deals with vectors rather than individual floats, so providing the pair (dims, 3) will tell the server to interpret each 3 consecutive floats as one vector.

+The result returned by the server has different interpretations depending on the algorithm and arguments provided, but will typically be a sequence of floats

 Current Available Algorithms (In the ml_modules folder)
 # Machine Learning #
 KMeans